vVv-Keys/PMW/README.md

 - Certain functionalities may not be available on all Windows systems.
 - Error handling is in place to guide users in case of invalid input or unavailable features.
+- (NOT AVAILABLE) Currently not implemented or being worked on because of bug issues or other random issues -- all features free soon.

+# CONTRIBUTIONS

+- feel free to contribute or leave a like if you enjoyed this project or found it useful - thank you!